 Gemma has a PhD in diverse economies, which she carried out in collaboration with the Finance Innovation Lab between 2012 and 2016.
 She has authored a number of high-impact papers on banking and finance including Banking for the Common Good: Laying the foundations for safe, sustainable, stakeholder banking in Scotland, A Bank for the North East and the Green Finance Certificate.

-Diane is CEO of Moneyline – a leading not-for-profit social business on a mission to transform the way low-income households access fair and affordable financial products.
-At Moneyline, Diane has built a customer-focused brand delivering innovative products that are grounded in the insight of the communities they serve, and aim to reduce anxiety and create dignity in their financial lives.
+Diane has almost 20 years’ experience in Community Finance and was the CEO of Moneyline, a leading not-for-profit CDFI on a mission to transform the way low-income households access fair and affordable financial products.
+Diane built a customer-focused brand delivering innovative products, grounded in the insight of the communities they serve.
+Her work and leadership raised the bar for what people expect of financial services in the UK for everyone.

-Diane is an Alumn of the Goldman Sachs 10,000 Small Businesses programme and has also studied at Harvard Business School, completing their Strategic Perspectives in Nonprofit Management programme and a US study tour of credit unions and micro-lenders.
+Diane is an Alumni of the Goldman Sachs 10,000 Small Businesses programme and has also studied at Harvard Business School, completing their Strategic Perspectives in Non-profit Management programme and a US study tour of credit unions and micro-lenders.

 Martin is one of the UK’s leading media advisers to the retail financial services industry.
 As a founding member of the Virgin Direct (now Virgin Money) management team, he was the product designer for the ground-breaking firm before managing its highly successful PR function, winning the MORI annual journalist poll for best press office for three years running.